frappe/bench/README.md

 Updating
 ========

-On initializing a new bench, a cronjob is add to automatically update the bench at 1000hrs (as per the time on your machine).
+On initializing a new bench, a cronjob is added to automatically update the bench at 1000hrs (as per the time on your machine).
 You can disable this by running `bench config auto_update off` and run `bench config auto_update on` to switch it on again.
 To change the time of update, you will have to edit the cronjob